- BE, Mining Engineering, Osmania University, India

 - PhD, Mining Engineering, University of Kentucky

-Dr. Ganguli has been working on artificial intelligence applications for the mining industry for the last two decades.
-He is also very interested in addressing the interdisciplinary grand challenges of the mining industry.
+Dr. Ganguli has been working on artificial intelligence and systems engineering applications for the mining industry for the last two decades.
+A public domain product from his group, UteAnalytics (mining.utah.edu/ai.sys), is a problem-agnostic machine learning tool.
+In addition to ai/sys, he has worked on, and been very interested in, addressing the interdisciplinary grand challenges of the mining industry.

-Dr. Rajive Ganguli is the Malcolm McKinnon Endowed Professor of Mining Engineering at the University of Utah.
+Dr. Rajive Ganguli is the Malcolm McKinnon Endowed Professor of Mining Engineering at the University of Utah, and an Associate Dean (Assessment) in the College of Mines and Earth Sciences.
 Prior to July 2019, he was a Professor of Mining Engineering and Director, Mineral Industry Research Laboratory, at the University of Alaska Fairbanks (UAF).
 He has three degrees in mining engineering, bachelor’s from Osmania University, India (1991), master’s from Virginia Tech (1995) and doctoral from the University of Kentucky (1999).
 He has worked as a mining engineer in two countries, in a surface copper mine in India (Hindustan Copper Limited), and an underground coal mine (Jim Walter Resources), in Alabama, USA.
 He is also a registered mine foreman (Alabama), and a registered professional engineer (mining; Alaska).
-Dr. Ganguli also consults with the mining industry through his company Opti-mine.
+Dr. Ganguli also consults privately with the mining industry.

 While at UAF, Dr. Ganguli led multiple projects including assisting Teck Red Dog mine, Alaska, with mineral processing and water related issues, developing training opportunities for mining industry workforce (a $8.1 million US Department of Labor grant), and developing computational techniques for mine monitoring (Sumitomo Metal Mining).
 His previous research projects involved Erdenet copper mine (Mongolia), Peabody Coal (Colorado) and Ucore’s Bokan Mountain rare earth mine (Alaska).